hydrozoa-yt/hydrowiki/README.md

 * Display recent changes
 * Display differences between versions
 * Users and logging in
+* Searching for articles
+* Aliases for articles for easy navigation and linking

 ## How to run
 ### 1) Database installation